The First Automobile of Gjuro Gavrilović I

 So the man was Italian?

-Yes, yes.
+Yes.
 That car cost a fortune.
-Who could afford such a thing?!
-The only person who could afford it was my grandfather, Gjuro I, who along with his brothers ran our family business.
-He was Mayor of the city of Petrinja as well
+Who could afford such a thing?
+The only person who could afford it was my grandfather, Gjuro I, who ran our family business together with his brothers.
+He was also the Mayor of the city of Petrinja.

 How fast could it go?

-Well, some eighty km per hour.
-In those days, people travelled for work, and the car was used to drive to Vienna.
-However, on their trip, the tires needed to be replaced a number of times due to their wearing out, given the length of the journey.
-That car was the first one to have pumped tires, but in those days they still did not know how to proof their tires.
-Gas was purchased at Grajzler’s General Store* It was stored in barrels, then pumped out, and poured into the car.
-There were no gas stations as of yet.
-This was the absolute beginning of automobiles here for us.
-However, when I tell you what year I’m talking about, you’ll realize how early it really was.
+About eighty kilometres per hour.
+In those days people travelled for work and the car was used to drive to Vienna.
+During such trips the tires had to be replaced several times because they wore out over the long journey.
+That car was one of the first to have pumped tires, but at the time they still did not know how to properly protect them.
+Gas was bought at Grajzler’s General Store.
+It was stored in barrels, pumped out and poured into the car.
+Gas stations did not yet exist.
+This was the very beginning of automobiles for us.
+However, when I tell you the year I am talking about, you will realise just how early it really was.

 What year was it?